2023 Campeonato Mineiro

-The 2023 Campeonato Mineiro (officially Campeonato Mineiro SICOOB 2023 – Módulo I for sponsorship reasons) will be the 109th edition of the state championship of Minas Gerais organized by the FMF.
-The competition started on 21 January and ended on 8 April 2023.
+The 2023 Campeonato Mineiro (officially Campeonato Mineiro SICOOB 2023 – Módulo I for sponsorship reasons) is the 109th edition of the state championship of Minas Gerais organized by the FMF.
+The competition started on 21 January and ended on 9 April 2023.

-Atlético Mineiro defended its tri-championship and earn the 48th title.
+Atlético Mineiro successfully defended its tri-championship and earned the 48th title.

 Format

 First stage

-The 2023 Módulo I first stage will be played by the ten teams participating in 2023 Módulo I not relegated, in addition to the two teams promoted from 2022 Módulo II.
-These 12 teams will compete in the tournament divided into three groups of four teams in the first phase.
-Like what happens in the Campeonato Paulista, the teams will only duel with opponents from the other groups.
+The 2023 Módulo I first stage was played by the ten teams participating in 2022 Módulo I not relegated, in addition to the two teams promoted from 2022 Módulo II.
+The 12 teams are divided into three groups of four teams in the first phase; the teams will play against those clubs in the other groups.
 At the end of the first phase, the leaders of the 3 groups plus the best second place overall qualify for the semifinals.

 Knockout stage

-The knockout phase will be played between the 4 best placed teams from the previous phase in a two-handed tie in the semi-finals and the finals, where the team with the best seed will win the right to choose the order of the legs.
-The team with the best campaign in the initial phase will have an advantage of two draws or a victory and defeat by the same goal difference.
+The knockout phase features the 4 qualified teams from the previous phase in a two-legged tie in the semi-finals and the finals, where the team with the best seed has the right to choose the order of the legs.
+In the event of an aggregate draw, the team with the best record in the first phase progresses.